Green Steam Engine™

 Water distiller/heater/generator operated by small 4 cylinder steam engine

-This device produces up to 24 gallons of distilled water a day while it charges batteries, makes domestic hot water and heats space.
+This device produces many gallons of distilled water a day while it charges batteries, makes domestic hot water and heats space.
 Distilling spirits and cooking food are additional functions for this system.
 It employs an ordinary household pressure cooker or a small water tube boiler on a low simmering fire.
 Its closed-loop system recycles the exhaust heat and maintains the water level in the boiler for high efficiency.
-This model steam engine operates the system on 4 to 30 psi of steam pressure.
+This model steam engine operates the system on 2.5 to 30 psi of steam pressure.
 The system is scalable for larger requirements.
 License is available.